-Here’s a question for you, what is the fastest growing under utilised resource in today’s modern society?
+Here’s a question for you, what is the fastest growing under utilized resource in today’s modern society?

 According to Bernard Marr, we are creating data at an unprecedented rate, the likes of which have never been seen before in human history.
-So why then are we surprised to find that less than 0.5% of all data is ever analysed?
-Can you even imagine what could be possible if we started to analyse even just a portion of it?
+So why then are we surprised to find that less than 0.5% of all data is ever analyzed?
+Can you even imagine what could be possible if we started to analyze even just a portion of it?

 According to Baseline, increasing data accessibility by just 10% could result in an additional $65 million in net income for an average Fortune 1000 company.
-Bernard Marr argues that analysing big data goes further than just filling your annual report.
-If analysed properly it can lead to improvements in internal efficiencies and operations, improved customer experience, as well as market research.
+Bernard Marr argues that analyzing big data goes further than just filling your annual report.
+If analyzed properly it can lead to improvements in internal efficiencies and operations, improved customer experience, as well as market research.